 A total of 30 patients, undergoing ICD implantation, were consented and enrolled.
-This 30 patient sub-study showed that ST-segment elevation was significantly greater for the 200 J damped sine wave (p < 0.001), indicating a potential safety advantage associated with the biphasic waveform.
+The 30 patient sub-study showed that ST-segment elevation was significantly greater for the 200 J damped sine wave (p<0.001), indicating a potential safety advantage associated with the biphasic waveform.

-B. ORCA (Out of Hospital Response to Cardiac Arrest) Trial
+B. ORCA (Out of Hospital Response to Cardiac Arrest) Trial7

-This postmarket study supports the safe and effective use of the HeartStart Home and OnSite AEDs in out-of-hospital defibrillation.
-The ForeRunner device used in this study, and the Home and OnSite devices subject to PMA, both use SMART biphasic waveforms and PAS shock advisory algorithm technology.
+This postmarket study supports the safe and effective use of the HeartStart FRx in out-of-hospital defibrillation.
+The ForeRunner device used in this study, and the FRx device subject to PMA, both use SMART biphasic waveforms and PAS shock advisory algorithm technology.

 Study Design: Four (4) European Emergency Medical Systems (EMS) located in Mainz, Germany, Hamburg, Germany, Brugge, Belgium, and Helsinki, Finland participated in the study.
 Patients were prospectively enrolled in the four (4) European EMS systems and included a total of 338 patients.
-First responders, including physicians in mobile intensive care units, paramedics, and emergency medical technicians used either impedance-compensated biphasic waveform AEDs (Philips ForeRunner 150 J) or monophasic damped sine (MDS) and monophasic truncated exponential (MTE) AEDs with an escalating energy protocol on victims of sudden collapse when defibrillator application was indicated.
+First responders, including physicians in mobile intensive care units, paramedics, and emergency medical technicians used either impedance-compensated biphasic waveform AEDs (Philips ForeRunner 150 J) or standard monophasic damped sine (MDS) and monophasic truncated exponential (MTE) AEDs with an escalating energy protocol on victims of sudden collapse when defibrillator application was indicated.